As an Amazon Associate we earn from qualifying purchases.

 While all pheasants contain fattier skin than their chicken counterparts, their intermuscular fat is leaner more like a turkey.
 This means that pheasant is not as likely to dry out than a turkey but care must still be taken to ensure juicy results.

-Our Approach to Roast Pheasant
+My Approach to Roast Pheasant

 Most of the time brining discussions are centered around Thanksgiving turkey but since pheasant cooks very similarly to turkey, the technique has much relevance.

 The option for dry brining is still my preference for any whole roast.
 That said, a pheasant is small enough where if you wanted to do a wet brine, it is considerably easier than wet brining a turkey.

 Much like turkey, I want crispy skin and moist tender meat in my roast pheasant.
 To achieve this I am going to dry brine my pheasant to remove moisture from the skin, start it on very high heat to brown and crisp the skin, then slowly finish to minimize heat pressure in the meat that could force juices out.

 Pheasants much like turkey contain much less fat in their meat than chickens so the main challenge is keeping the meat moist.
 To achieve moist results it is critical you brine the meat before cooking to dissolve the muscle fibers responsible for moisture loss.

 Next, it is important to add your own source of fat to the leaner parts of the meat.
 One of the most common ways to cook pheasant (and turkey for that matter, is with bacon layed over the breast meat).
 I will not be doing this in my recipe as that doesn’t apply the fat directly to the meat where it needs to go.